 The image with the red lines depicts autonomous vehicle positioning using a single-frequency automotive receiver in an open sky environment.
 The image with the green line depicts autonomous vehicle positioning using a single-frequency automotive receiver with Correction Services in an open sky environment, which is the expected accuracy for autonomy levels 2 and 3.

 Autonomy levels 4 and 5 represent high and full automation, where the highest positioning accuracy is required to ensure the vehicle operates safely.
 In autonomy level 4 the vehicle will perform all driving tasks, with the driver available to take over if needed.
 The vehicle is fully autonomous for level 5, and driver interference is not required.

-This image depicts the GNSS performance of a single-frequency automotive receiver (Red Line), a single-frequency automotive reciever using Hexagon Correction Services (Green Line) and a dual-frequency automotive receiver using Hexagon Correction Services (Blue Line) in an open sky environment.
+This image depicts the GNSS performance of a single-frequency automotive receiver (Red Line), a single-frequency automotive receiver using Correction Services (Green Line) and a dual-frequency automotive receiver using Hexagon's Correction Services (Blue Line) in an open sky environment.